The Grab And Go Survival Pack

 7. Shelter - Rain poncho and tarp or compact tent, stick with natural colors that blend with the surrounding area.

-10. Light - I have a 2-AA Cell Mini LED Flashlight [Only registered and activated users can see links. ] and a [Only registered and activated users can see links. ].
+10. Light - I have a 2-AA Cell Mini LED Flashlight Mini LED Flashlight and a 9-Hour Candle.

 12. Extra Clothing - At least one extra pair of socks and underwear add other items if you feel the need and have the space.